 The Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis combines teaching, research, and related activities where faculty, visiting scholars, and students have opportunities to participate in productive scholarship.
 Our Visiting Scholars are expected to participate in both our Y673 Seminar and Colloquium Series, but they will also have substantial time to pursue their own program of study and writing.
 Our primary concern is to ensure that Visiting Scholars are able to bring their research projects closer to publication during their stay in Bloomington.

-KEITH TAYLOR (August 2012 –August 2013) is a PhD candidate at the University of Illinois in the Department of Human and Community Development (PhD expected Fall 2012).
-Keith's research emphasis is on the utilization of the cooperative institutional model for community development and democratization.
-His recent research project has explored the effect wind energy ownership models on local level communities, and how communities might harness such projects for enhancing development outcomes.
-Keith's efforts at the Ostrom Workshop are focused on plying Bloomington School thinking toward the creation of a coordinated research agenda on the US cooperative model. firstname.lastname@example.org
+KEITH TAYLOR (August 17, 2012 – May 31, 2014) has a PhD in Human and Community Development, and is interested in better understanding the co-operative business model.
+Specifically, Keith's interests pertain to governance, institutional design, market fit, and the externalized impact upon the host community (questions of development and experiential learning).
+Keith's dissertation explored the effect that wind energy ownership models have on local-level communities, and how communities might harness such projects for enhancing development outcomes.
+Keith's efforts at the Ostrom Workshop are focused on plying Bloomington School thinking toward the creation of a coordinated research agenda on the US co-operative sector. email@example.com

-JOSEPHINE VAN ZEBEN (January 1 – December 31, 2013) received her PhD in Law and Economics at the University of Amsterdam in May 2012.
+JOSEPHINE VAN ZEBEN (January 1 – December 31, 2013) received her PhD in Law and Economics at the University of Amsterdam, the Netherlands, in May 2012.
 Her main research interests center around the division of regulatory power between different regulators.
 Thus far, her work has focused on the European Union and in particular its environmental and climate change policies.
 Her research at the Ostrom Workshop is funded by the Niels Stensen Fellowship and is called: “A Polycentric Europe?”.
 The goal of the “Polycentric Europe” research project is to embrace, rather than simplify, the unprecedented complexity of modern regulation.
 By acknowledging the possibility of overlapping jurisdictions, a polycentric governance model extends not only to the public actors but also encompasses private and voluntary actors.
 Moreover, it enables us to consider overlapping “realms of responsibility and functional capacity” of different jurisdictions.
 The potential of polycentric analysis for assessing the functioning of the European Union has not yet been fully explored within the existing legal, and law and economics, literature.
 A general theoretical framework for mapping the system of governance within the European Union will be developed through which the functioning of specific policy areas can be assessed, particularly: climate and energy policy, public health, and the regulation of the Eurozone. email@example.com